Business Incentives

 Affordable Housing

-Our community is committed to providing housing for people of all income levels, and one way we encourage this is by offering a series of incentives for developers that provide housing for low-income residents.
-To increase this kind of development, we offer a number of affordable housing development incentives that can save developers of income-restricted housing, thousands of dollars in fees:
+Our community is committed to providing housing for people of all income levels.
+One way we encourage this is by offering a series of incentives for developers that provide housing for low-income residents:

 • Fee Reduction: Waive up to 80% of Park Impact, School Impact and Transportation Impact fees, as well as System Development Charges.

-• Funding Programs: The City offers funding for eligible low-income housing projects, with a preference for those located along transit corridors, urban villages, or within CDBG target areas, which are areas with high concentrations of low-income people.
+• Funding Programs: The City offers funding for eligible low-income housing projects, with a preference for those located along transit corridors, urban villages, or within CDBG target areas, which are areas with high concentrations of poverty.

 Learn more about Affordable Housing incentives, financing and programs.